varbrad/aoc17-js/README.md

 My Advent of Code 2017 solutions.
 Written in JavaScript, Python and whatever else I decide to randomly use. http://adventofcode.com

+My solutions will almost certainly not be the most optimized, best practices or heck even actually work properly.

 ### JavaScript

 Run using Node 8 (or lower maybe, who knows).